“Strive to enter in at the strait gate..” Luke 13:24

 The other teaching point relates to how we seek the salvation of our covenant Children.
 When we call them to faith in Christ as they grow up in our covenant home, we must do so in the context of sin, judgment and repentance.
 We must be clear that faith in Christ does not exists in a vacuum but rather in the context of Sin, Judgement and Repentance.
 When we faithfully teach our children in our family devotion and thru daily dealings we need to point them to repentance first and then faith in our all sufficient Saviour Jesus Christ.
 We also need to see that their life would exhibit agony and striving, as the Lord Jesus tells us to, as a sign of new life in the Saviour.
 As Godly parents we must give ourselves no rest till we see such signs in our children’s lives.

 In Luke 13:29, our Lord Jesus says that those who would ‘sit’ or “recline at table” in the Kingdom of God would come from different parts of the earth.
-This speaks of vast numbers that cannot be counted and it also speaks of a total different image when we enter into the Celestial City.
-It would be no longer striving but rather it would be a figure of blessed Joys as alluded in the parable of King’s Son’s wedding feast in Matthew 22.
+This speaks of vast numbers that cannot be counted and it also speaks of a totally different experience when we enter into the Celestial City.
+It would be no longer striving but rather it would be a figure of blessed joy as alluded in the parable of King’s Son’s wedding feast in Matthew 22.

 May we strive and agonize against sin and for God’s Kingdom till we sit in the Kingdom of God.

 This article was first published on 25 August 2013.
 A version of the article may be found online here.

 About the author: Wilson Oon is an engineer by training and has served as an Elder in First Evangelical Reformed Church (Singapore), leading the follow-up ministry and the Church contact committee.
 He occasionally preaches and previously contributed this article to the the weekly church bulletin.